syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 {% endtabs %}

-## Opening the read only documents
+## Opening the read only Word document

 You can open the ready only documents or read only streams using the OpenReadOnly method.
 If the Word document for reading is opened by any other application such as Microsoft Word, then the same document can be opened using DocIO in ReadOnly mode.
 The following code sample demonstrates the same.